 Go for lower volumes

 A new development amongst the radiator world is the rise of low water content radiators.
-If you can get a radiator which needs less water, you’re going to have a radiator which heats up faster.
+If you can install a radiator which needs less water, you’re going to have a radiator which heats up faster.

 Lower volume radiators tend to need about 25% less water to get going.
 Imagine you have four radiators in a home and swap them for low water alternatives.
 You’ve essentially gotten rid of the need for one radiator’s lifetime energy usage without doing a thing.
 Sometimes improving heat efficiency is about acting smarter, not harder.